How WayHome Works with

 - Suitable housing – including SDA properties, houses to rent, share or buy that meet the needs of people with a disability listed by housing providers

 Your private contact information is never shared on the platform.

 Users are not allowed to request or provide contact information via the platform (Housing Provider contact information is on all housing information).

 Your Coordinator can assist by putting your requirements on the platform, assist you search and find matches, and then work collaboratively with WayHome to put everything in place.

 Way Home Facilitated Phone Introductions

-WayHome hosts a phone call with all parties to discuss details and get to know each other.
+With one click, request a WayHome Facilitated Phone Meeting to discuss details and get to know each other.

 A WayHome Help Team member sets up and joins the call.